Introduction

 Kedarnath Temple, dedicated to Lord Shiva, holds immense religious significance.

-According to Hindu mythology after the Battle of Kurukshetra, Pandavas were seeking for a glimpse of Lord Shiva to atone their sins in the valley where Shri Kedarnath Dham is situated today but Lord Shiva did not want to see them so Lord Shiva took the form of a buffalo to ignore them but Bheem(the second brother) recognized him, So Lord Shiva started to get submerged into the ground to avoid them but Bheem grabbed him from behind that’s why Shivalinga in Shri Kedarnath looks like the hump of a bull.
-After grabbing him all the Pandavas started praying to him and asked for forgiveness for their sins.
-Since then people are coming here to worship Lord Shiva and to atone for their sins, This is why Shri Kedarnath Dham has a Pandavas chamber in the temple.
+According to Hindu mythology, after the Battle of Kurukshetra, the Pandavas sought a glimpse of Lord Shiva to atone for their sins in the valley where Shri Kedarnath Dham is situated today.
+Still, Lord Shiva did not want to see them.
+Hence, Lord Shiva took the form of a buffalo to ignore them, but Bheem(the second brother) recognized him, so Lord Shiva started to get submerged into the ground to avoid them.

 Kedarnath Great Floods of 2013